How Often Should You Water a Cactus (A Complete Guide)

 A succulent has various ways of conserving water to live long periods without it or store enough moisture even if there are dry spells.

-How Much Water Do Cacti Need?
+How Much Water Do Cactus Plants Need?

 The water needs of a cactus vary by species.
 Most cacti generally need between one and two tablespoons of water per week.

 However, if the cactus is in a warm, dry area, it may need more water.
-Your cactus will require less water if you live somewhere very cold or humid with little sunlight.
+Your cactus will require less water if you live somewhere cold or humid with little sunlight.

 If it’s wintertime and freezing temperatures are approaching, wait until spring to increase how much water you give the plant.